sulli365/crawl4ai-rag/memory-bank/activeContext.md

 # Active Context: crawl4ai-rag

 ## Current Focus
 The project has been restructured from an MCP server to an agentic RAG application focused on website analysis, code generation, and markdown export.
 The initial implementation of the core architecture and components has been completed.
+Currently, we are focusing on aligning the code implementation with the requirements specified in the Memory Bank files, addressing gaps in testing infrastructure, error handling, Supabase integration, and code generation templates.

 ## Recent Changes
 - Project purpose has been redefined from an MCP server to an agentic RAG application